Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Paint

-Tutorial: Computer Graphics, edited by John C Beatty and Kellogg S Booth, IEEE Computer Society Press, Silver Spring MD, 2d edition, 1982, 501-515.
-Also in Seminal Graphics: Pioneering Efforts That Shaped the Field, edited by Rosalee Wolfe, ACM SIGGRAPH, 1998, 427-441.
-Reprint of New York Tech Memo 7 (see 1978b in Memos below)
+Tutorial: Computer Graphics, eds.
+John C Beatty and Kellogg S Booth, IEEE Computer Society Press, Silver Spring, MD, 2d edition, 1982.
+Also in Seminal Graphics: Pioneering Efforts That Shaped the Field, ed.
+Rosalee Wolfe, ACM SIGGRAPH, 1998, 427-441.
+Reprint of New York Tech Memo 7 (see 1978b in Computer Graphics Memos section)

 1981